Carlgo11/One-click-updater/README.md

 One-click-updater
 =================

-Update your server with one click
+Update your server within 5 seconds!

 What is this?
 =============